ouspg/CompSec/README.md

 ## Contribution

-Do you have a lot of ideas or suggestions to improve the course?
+Do you have a lot of ideas or suggestions for improving the course?
-Fork repository, and make a pull request.
+Fork the repository, and make a pull request.
 Let's have a look!

 This might have a positive effect on your grade as well.

-Current contributors for the course (order by the last name):

-  * Aku Haataja (as course assistant)
-  * Lauri Haverinen (as course assistant)
-  * Ville Kemppainen (as course assistant)
-  * Jukka Pajukangas (as course assistant)
-  * Niklas Saari (as course assistant)

 ## License